 Love is not easily provoked.

-Love does not get easily angry; it fosters an attitude of forgiveness so the root of bitterness cannot fester inside of us and defile others.
+Many a marriage counselor or expert would say that love does not get easily angry; it fosters an attitude of forgiveness so the root of bitterness cannot fester inside of us and defile others.

 Another part of the definition of “provoked” is “exasperated” or “irritated.”
 We might even insert “annoyed.”
 This attitude is the open door for spirits of bitterness and accusation to gain a foothold and get in the way of being able to walk in love.